-General Remarks

-The property was found to be in an order consistent with age and type.
-Items requiring attention are capable of remedy during the course of normal routine maintenance.

-Essential Repairs

-None apparent.
-Estimated cost of essential repairs £ N/A Retention recommended?
-Yes X No Amount £ N/A

-Comment on Mortgageability
+General Remarks The property forms part of an established residential development in the Achareidh area of Nairn.
+Local amenities and facilities are readily available.
+Generally, the property was found to be in acceptable condition for its age and type.
+The seller believes that the property was extended circa 1980 and 1990 with the conservatory being completed circa 1990.
+The conservatory is more than twenty five years old.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+ADDITIONAL ACCOMMODATION: ### and conservatory.
+Essential Repairs None.
+Estimated cost of essential repairs £ - Retention recommended?
+Yes X No Amount £ -

-The property provides adequate security for mortgage purposes.

-Valuations Market value in present condition £ 190,000 Market value on completion of essential repairs £ N/A Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 215,000 Is a reinspection necessary?
-Yes X No Buy To Let Cases What is the reasonable range of monthly rental income for the property assuming a letting on a 6 month Short Assured Tenancy basis? £ Is the property in an area where there is a steady demand for rented accommodation of this type?
-Yes No
+Comment on Mortgagea bility The property will form suit table security for mortgage purposes at the figure of value outlined below.
+Valuations Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 335,000 £ - £ 430,000 What is the reasonable ran- month Short Assured Tena ge of monthly rental income for the property assuming a letting on a 6 £ Not applicable there there is a steady demand for rented accommodation of this type?
+Yes No Declaration Signed Surveyor's name Professional qualifications Company name Address Telephone Security Print Code [503983 = 4622] Electronically signed by:- Colin MacGregor BSc (Hons) MRICS DM Hall LLP Hope House, Castlehill Drive, Cradlehall Business Park, Inverness, IV2 01463 241077 5GH Fax Report date 01463 233627 23rd May 2024

-Deciaration

-Signed Security Print Code [467003 = 6188] Electronically signed by:-

-Surveyor's name Graham Forbes

-Professional qualifications MRICS

-Company name DM Hall LLP

-Address Hope House, Castlehill Drive, Cradlehall Business Park, Inverness, IV2 5GH

-Telephone 01463 241077

-Fax 01463 233627

-Report date 20th July 2023